-10 Proven Ways to Reduce Allergens in Your Home
+10 Easy Ways to Reduce Allergens in Your Home

 Having good air quality is one of the most important parts of living in a healthy space.
 You can enhance air quality by minimizing the sources of irritants and allergens in your house.
 Some people believe that air pollution can only happen outdoors.
 However, it can also occur indoors.
 For instance, any time you open a window or door, you bring outside air inside your home.
 You can also let in smoke and pollen.
 Leaks around windows and doors can bring in polluted outdoor air.